Skip Navigation

 By Plane

-Heydar Aliyev International Airport (GYD) (website currently not working) is the busiest airport in the Caucasus and is located near Baku.
+Heydar Aliyev International Airport (GYD) is the busiest airport in the Caucasus and is located near Baku.
 It services flights primarily to destinations in Central Asia, Russia and Eastern Europe.
 Azerbaijan Airlines, the national airline, has its main hub here.
 Domestic destinations include Ganja and Nakhchivan City (exclave).

 By Train